📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 San Diego context: who we serve

 San Diego's mild climate, beach culture, and outdoor lifestyle mean many residents naturally accumulate stress in different patterns than colder cities.
 Long beach days, surfing, hiking Cowles Mountain, and yoga at Balboa Park all leave their mark on shoulders and lower back.
 Our Kearny Mesa location is centrally placed for guests across central San Diego — Convoy Street office workers on lunch break, Sharp Hospital staff after a shift, La Jolla professionals seeking honest pricing without resort markup.
-Many of our regulars discovered us specifically because they wanted Swedish massage at flat-rate pricing instead of the noticeably more the resort spas around UTC charge.
+Many of our regulars discovered us specifically because they wanted Swedish massage at flat-rate pricing instead of the much higher rates the resort spas around UTC charge.
 The mid-day window (11 AM to 2 PM) is consistently calm — perfect for Swedish if you want unhurried, quiet bodywork.
 Send your usual visit time on the bottom right and we will note it for next time.

 Pricing